 For producing black tea, tea plant leaves are treated at twenty-eight degree Celsius for eighteen hours.
 This reduces water content to half.
 These leaves are then rolled vigorously by machine and then fermented at twenty-five degree Celsius for three hours.
 The fully fermented leaves are pan-fried and then dried to get black tea.
 This processing results in destruction of polyphenols of leaves.

-Green tea is light in colour.
+Green tea is light in color.
 This is unfermented tea and rich in antioxidants.
 For the production of green tea, plant leaves are steamed immediately after the harvest to stop the enzyme reactions and auto-oxidation.
 Steaming inactivates enzyme polyphenol oxidase.
 This is done to preserve natural anti-oxidants of the leaves.
 The leaves are then rolled by hand to break the cells of the leaves.

 Oolong tea is also known as ‘Half-fermented’ tea.
 This tea is partially oxidised tea and slightly stronger in taste then green tea but delicate to black tea.